Caersws railway station: Services

 There is a basic two-hourly service in each direction Mon-Sat, with some additional services in the morning and evening (most of which run between Shrewsbury and Aberystwyth only).
 Sundays also run every two hours, though there is only a limited service (one in winter, three in summer) along the Cambrian Coast line to Pwllheli.

+Van Railway

+An independent railway the Van Railway started /terminated at Caersws serving lead mines ran from 1871 until 1940.
+There was a separate station and yard about 100 yards south west of the Cambrian Railway station.
+Passenger services operated from 1873 until 1879.